abacus-gene/hhsd/README.md

 `hhsd` can be used to perform Hierarchical Heuristic Species Delimitation from multilocus genetic data.
 ## Installation instructions
 ### Prerequisites
-Users must install BPP 4.6+ before installing `hhsd`. check your currently installed version with the `bpp` commmand, and follow the instructions at https://github.com/bpp/bpp if this requirement is not met.
+- Users must install BPP 4.6+ before installing `hhsd`. check your currently installed version with the `bpp` commmand, and follow the instructions at https://github.com/bpp/bpp if this requirement is not met.
+- Users must have python 3.9+ installed.
+Check your current version with `python --version`.
 ### - Linux
 Installation on linux can be accomplshed via the following set of commands:
 ```